Small Mouth Sounds

 This unique and compassionate new play asks how do we address life’s biggest questions when words fail us.

-In the overwhelming quiet of the woods, six runaways from city life embark on a silent retreat.
+In the overwhelming quiet of the forrest, six runaways from city life embark on a silent retreat.
 As these strangers confront internal demons both profound and absurd, their vows of silence collide with the achingly human need to connect.

 Teacher: Lulu Thompson